sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 When documents are not categorized it leads to confusion about if it can be shared or not.
 If information is categorized as Unclassified it should mean that it could be shared publicly.
-For the pilot we found that some information that could have been shared was not categorized and that teams were not always comfortable sharing Unclassified information, even if only internally to the GC on GCXchange.
+For the pilot we found that some information that could have been shared was not categorized and that teams were not always comfortable sharing Unclassified information, even if only internally to the GC on GCxchange.

 On the other hand, over-categorizing information imposes higher restrictions and levels of protection that hinder information from getting where it needs to be.
 For the pilot we found that some teams create all their documents categorized as Protected by default.